AllenInstitute/npc_session/README.md

 pip install npc_session
 ```

-Parse a normalized IDs from a path or string:
+Parse a normalized ID from a path or string:
 ```python
 >>> from npc_session import SessionRecord;